jaylaw81/six-feet-over-netlify/src/pages/index.md

   about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+testimonials:
+  - quote: "\"It's been almost two years since I got the worse phone call of my life.
+I didn't know how to process suicide, and I didn't have any support either.
+While looking on the internet for help I came across Six Feet Over – they were such a blessing, it felt as if my Dad sent me their way.
+They were supportive and helpful, and if it wasn't for them, I wouldn't have been able to give my Dad a proper farewell.
+For that I'm forever thankful.\""
+    author: Christina
 intro:
   blurbs:
     - title: Learn